appdevgbb/gbb-blog/docs/_posts/2023-10-26-aks-custom-policy.md

 In this walkthrough we'll use the [Gatekeeper](https://open-policy-agent.github.io/gatekeeper/website/) project and [AKS Policy](https://learn.microsoft.com/en-us/azure/governance/policy/concepts/policy-for-kubernetes) to create a policy that resticts the host name on a Kubernetes Ingress.
 The host names used for validation will be provided via parameters on the Azure Policy assignment.

+The YAML manifest files for this walk through are located [here](https://github.com/swgriffith/azure-guides/tree/master/aks-custom-policy)

 ## Cluster Setup

 First we'll create an AKS cluster with Azure Policy for AKS enabled.